Bira/octopus-carnival/_drafts/wir-mm2-4e-deva.md

 I really like Deva!
 Aasimar from previous editions just had a celestial somewhere in the family tree, Deva have a cool backstory on par with the one that was given to tieflings.
+One thing I find particularly cool about the stat blocks from this entry is that they could represent the trajectory (and tragic fall) of a single individual over three lifetimes.

+[1]: {{ "/projects/mm-4e/" | relative_url }}